vivaria/edisonrul.ing/docs/source/cards/t/trap-reactor-y-fi.md

 ### Card Rulings

-●This effect chains to that card's activation.
+*   This effect chains to that card's activation.
-●This does not negate the effect of that Trap Card (but if a Continuous or Equip card is destroyed this way, its effects won't resolve).
+*   This does not negate the effect of that Trap Card (but if a Continuous or Equip card is destroyed this way, its effects won't resolve).